• Skip to primary navigation

 • All-purpose flour

-• Acacia honey: You can replace it with another type of honey, neutral in flavor.
+• Acacia honey: You can substitute another neutral-flavored honey.

 • Spice blend: Use a mix of ground ginger, cinnamon, nutmeg, and cloves.
-Experiment with spices by adding or replacing some with ground coriander (no more than ½ teaspoon), ground pepper (no more than ⅛ teaspoon), or use 1 teaspoon McCormick gingerbread spice instead of the recipe's spice mix.
-Don't use more than four spices simultaneously if you mix a spice yourself.
+Experiment with spices by adding or replacing some with ground coriander (no more than ½ teaspoon), ground pepper (no more than ⅛ teaspoon), or using 1 teaspoon McCormick gingerbread spice instead of the recipe's spice mix.
+Don't use more than 4 spices at once when mixing your own.

 • Dark rum: Omit this ingredient to make the recipe kid-friendly.